 Yes.
 All residents of the room will be responsible for damages unless it is clear who is responsible.
 You will be billed in the amount of the cost of repair, determined by the Office of Facilities Management, for any damages.

-Your Residence Hall Director will compare the condition of your room when you checked in to its condition when you checked out as listed on your Room Condition form.
-If there are any changes in the condition of your room the RHD will instruct the Office of Facilities Management to repair the damages.
+Your Assistant Director will compare the condition of your room when you checked in to its condition when you checked out as listed on your Room Condition form.
+If there are any changes in the condition of your room the AD will instruct the Office of Facilities Management to repair the damages.
 You will be charged for the cost of repair as determined by Facilities Management.

 Winter Intersession FAQs

-You are required to check out of the residence halls 24 hours after your last final examination or by 5:00 p.m. on the last day of finals, whichever is first.
+You are required to check out of the residence halls 24 hours after your last final examination or by 12:00 pm on the day halls close, whichever is first.